-Alcoholism is an extremely serious problem in our world today that leads to approximately 88,000 deaths each year in the United States alone.
-However, it can be treated, there are many success stories all around you.
+Alcohol dependency is a serious problem in our world today that leads to approximately 88,000 deaths each year in the United States alone.
+However, it can be treated.
+There are many success stories all around you.

 How to Identify if You or Someone You Know Has a Drinking Problem

 Another reason for identifying if someone close to you has a drinking problem is just that: they are too close to you.
 You cannot see the problem because you are in denial and making excuses for them.
-Some family members may know there is a problem, but refuse to admit it, because they believe they will be blamed or called parents for letting their child become an alcoholic.
+Some family members may know there is a problem.
+They have a hard time admitting it, because they fear they will be blamed for letting their loved one become alcohol dependent.
 Another reason some people may find alcohol abuse hard to identify is that they think there is no clear definition of what drinking too much is.
-While alcohol processes differently in people, the Mayo Clinic has laid out a basic guideline to judge if you are at risk for alcohol abuse.
+While alcohol processes differently in people, the Mayo Clinic has laid out a basic guideline to determine if you are at risk for alcohol abuse.
 The Mayo Clinic states females who have more than 3 drinks a day or 7 a week are at risk drinkers.
-For males, if they drink 4 a day or 14 a week, they are at risk.
+For males, if they drink 4 alcoholic beverages a day or 14 a week, they are at risk.
 Drinking more than the weekly or daily amount puts you at risk.
 Other factors to identify a drinking problem are:

 - A feeling of needing alcohol to get through the day

 - Drinking in the morning or late at night

 - Drinking alone